OCFL/spec/specification/README.md

 Empty version folders are not permitted.
 This implies, also, that an OCFL Object is non-conformant to the specification if it does not at least have one version.

+#### X.X.X.X Symbolic links and aliases

+An OCFL Object MUST NOT contain any symbolic links or file aliases.
+Links will invalidate the digest and versioning mechanisms.

 ### 2.4.2 Inventory

 #### X.X.X.X inventory.jsonld